 - 3.8 Once a year, stakeholders involved in development and in delivery of infrastructure, will be invited to put forward projects and/or programmes for funding through CIL.
-The Council is particularly keen to hear from organisations with the responsibility and/or ability to deliver the projects/programmes identified in the Infrastructure Delivery Plan. - 3.9 A sample form for bids is included at Section 5.
-All bids will be assessed technically for compliance with the regulations at stage one by the CIL team, only shortlisted bids that meet the technical requirements will progress to stage two.
-Organisations with shortlisted bids will be invited to present their projects at a workshop of the CIL Member Working Group.
+The Council is particularly keen to hear from organisations with the responsibility and/or ability to deliver the projects/programmes identified in the Infrastructure Delivery Plan. - 3.9 We advise applicants to carefully consider the scoring criteria when preparing a bid; as we will use it to help determine how well the proposed infrastructure project delivers benefits to residents and businesses within Epsom and Ewell Borough.

+- 3.10 All bids will be assessed technically for compliance with the regulations at stage one by the CIL team, only shortlisted bids that meet the technical requirements will progress to stage two. - 3.11 Organisations with shortlisted bids will be invited to present their projects at a meeting of the CIL Member Working Group.
 The CIL team will provide a template for the summary presentation to ensure consistency and aid comparability.
-Information likely to be requested includes: - An overview of the project

-- The CIL funding ask - What level of match funding is provided (i.e., other funds are being used to match fund CIL) - Whether CIL funding would likely lever in other funds (i.e., CIL to be used to match fund other funding streams such as central government funding) - Why it is needed, in particular in relation to planned new development and the delivery of Council Strategies - How it meets the criteria for strategic infrastructure spend (see below). - 3.10 Following the workshop, the CIL Member Working Group, advised by the CIL team, will prioritise projects in accordance with the Eligibility and Prioritisation Criteria set out in Section 4 of this document.
-This will also include a consideration of whether to allocate any/all funds available that year, or whether to instead retain funds with a view to future expenditure on larger infrastructure projects. - 3.11 The CIL Funding Proposal will be presented to the Licensing and Planning Policy Committee for agreement.
-For any spend over £50,000, this will then be referred to Strategy and Resources (S&R) Committee for ratification in line with the Council's Financial Regulations.
-The anticipated timetable for decision making is set out later in Section 3 (subject to S&R ratification).
+Information likely to be requested includes: - An overview of the project - The CIL funding ask - What level of match funding is provided (i.e., other funds are being used to match fund CIL) - Whether CIL funding would likely lever in other funds (i.e., CIL to be used to match fund other funding streams such as central government funding) - Why it is needed, in particular in relation to planned new development and the delivery of Council Strategies - How it meets the criteria for strategic infrastructure spend (see below). - 3.12 Following the meeting, the CIL Member Working Group, advised by the CIL team, will prioritise projects in accordance with the Eligibility and Prioritisation Criteria set out in Section 4 of this document.
+This will also include a consideration of whether to allocate any/all funds available that year, or whether to instead retain funds with a view to future expenditure on larger infrastructure projects. - 3.13 The CIL Funding Proposal will be presented to the Strategy and Resources (S&R) Committee for approval.
+The anticipated timetable for decision making is set out later in Section 3.
 The timetable will be communicated to interested parties in advance each year.